 If you take a look at the ingredients and nutrient profiles of popular feline and canine foods, you’ll notice some serious differences.

 Dogs’ bodies can make taurine.
-Cats, like humans, do not have this ability.
+Cats, like human infants, do not have this ability (adult human bodies can make their own taurine).
 This means that unlike dogs, cats need to get sufficient levels of taurine through the foods they eat.
-A cat that’s deficient in this vital nutrient can exhibit some serious side effects, including dilated cardiomyopathy or a weakened heart, impaired vision, and problems with digestion.
+A cat that’s deficient in this essential amino acid can exhibit some serious side effects, including dilated cardiomyopathy or a weakened heart, impaired vision, and problems with digestion.

 Because dogs can make the taurine they need, it’s rarely added to dog food.
-But cats require this nutrient, so it’s almost always included in cat food.
+But cats require this nutrient, so it’s required to be included in cat food.
 You can supplement with taurine, but it’s much better for your cat to get adequate levels through the food they eat.

-Many vets recommend a diet that consists of 35%-45% protein for adult cats.
+Many vets recommend a diet that consists of at least 45-50% protein for adult cats.
+Cats have no problem handling diets that are higher in protein.
 You’d be hard-pressed to find a dog food containing that much protein.
 If you were to feed dog food to your cat for an extended period, even if it was high-protein dog food, it likely wouldn’t meet your cat’s needs and would cause deficiencies.

 Dog food often contains vitamin A, but not at the same levels as cat foods.
 Cats are unable to synthesize this vital nutrient, and if they’re low in vitamin A, they can develop a host of health issues.
 Vitamin A deficiency can result in unhealthy skin and coat, night blindness, deteriorated muscles, and more.